Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 ### XPath capture {#xpath-capture}

-Capture a [XPath](https://en.wikipedia.org/wiki/XPath) query from the received HTTP body dedoded as a string.
+Capture a [XPath](https://en.wikipedia.org/wiki/XPath) query from the received HTTP body decoded as a string.
 Currently, only XPath 1.0 expression can be used.

 {% raw %}